Multimodal and smart.

 - Munich – Trieste: 4 departures per direction/week

 - Wels (Austria) – Trieste: daily departures

 Train connections with gateway connections to all major economic centres (pre- and post carriage).

-Further departure points for our intermodal rail loading is currently in progress.
-For example our own direct train connections Trieste – Nuremberg – Istanbul – Nuremberg, are in the technical planning phase.
-We will inform you in good time.
+Further departure points for our intermodal rail loading are currently in progress, we will inform you in good time.

 The ferry connections between Italy and Turkey saves 3000 kilometres of road travel as well as the associated environmental pollution and costs.

 Trieste to / from Pendik, Yalova, Ambarli, Cesme and Mersin as well as Patras (Greece)

 Trieste to / from Patras: 3 departures per direction/week

 Trieste to / from Yalova: 2 departures per direction/week